Adi-Evolve/contexting/chrome-extension/README.md

-# 🧠 MemoryForge Chrome Extension
+# 🧠 Remember Chrome Extension

 **Persistent memory for ChatGPT and Claude.
 Never forget your conversations.**